ZayaES/alx-backend-javascript/0x00-ES6_basic/README.md

-first intro projects on es6
+first intro projects on es6/for a second time